ncbi/egapx/README.md

 EGAPx is the publicly accessible version of the updated NCBI [Eukaryotic Genome Annotation Pipeline](https://www.ncbi.nlm.nih.gov/refseq/annotation_euk/process/).

-EGAPx takes an assembly fasta file, a taxid of the organism, and RNA-seq data.
+EGAPx takes an assembly FASTA file, a taxid of the organism, and RNA-seq data.
 Based on the taxid, EGAPx will pick protein sets and HMM models.
 The pipeline runs `miniprot` to align protein sequences, and `STAR` to align RNA-seq to the assembly.
 Protein alignments and RNA-seq read alignments are then passed to `Gnomon` for gene prediction.
 In the first step of `Gnomon`, the short alignments are chained together into putative gene models.
 In the second step, these predictions are further supplemented by _ab-initio_ predictions based on HMM models.
 Functional annotation is added to the final structural annotation set based on the type and quality of the model and orthology information.
 The final annotation for the input assembly is produced as a `gff` file.

 We currently have protein datasets posted that are suitable for most vertebrates, arthropods, and some plants:
   - Chordata - Mammalia, Sauropsida, Actinopterygii (ray-finned fishes), other Vertebrates